 City Gallery Wellington, 101 Wakefield Street, Wellington, New Zealand, +64 4 4 801 3021

 Dowse Art Museum

 The Dowse Art Museum is a hotbed of contemporary art happenings, especially when it comes to craft and design.
 They’ve built their reputation on quality exhibitions and events by both national and international artists.
-Exhibitions they’ve curated in the past include New Zealand sculptor Peter Robinson who joins conceptual minimalism with craft traditions and a group exhibition featuring 12 contemporary male artists working with textiles.
-And there’s more.
+Exhibitions they’ve curated in the past include New Zealand sculptor Peter Robinson, who joins conceptual minimalism with craft traditions and a group exhibition featuring 12 contemporary male artists working with textiles.
 Dowse Square and the area around the building are home to a number of public artworks, while the museum itself keeps a busy events calendar with artist talks, children’s workshops and a monthly music session.

 Enjoy Public Art Gallery